Chronology and Bibliography of Elizabeth Robins:

 1913, September.
 Hearst's Magazine published a chapter of Way Stations as their featured Book of the Month.
 Chapter 7 of Way Stations, originally entitled Signs of the Times, is retitled "Why Suffragettes Go to Jail."

 1915-17.
+An edition of Rebel Women by Evelyn Sharp, originally 1910, is published with a two-page Introduction by Elizabeth Robins.
 ER volunteers for war relief work in England.
 Assists with the library at the Endell Street Hospital; visits schools to lecture on behalf of the Ministry of Food.

 1917.
 March issue of The Nineteenth Century.
 Publication of the Essay "Women at Home and Beyond the Seas: An Anomaly."
 Vol 81.
 No 471 pages 640-650.
 Available on line by searching Google Books.
 Local dowload of the selected pages: Women at Home